Ontario suggests ways to reduce ambulance off-load delays

 The Progressive Conservative government has been exploring changes to those rules, including a pilot project announced last year to allow paramedics in 33 municipalities to take palliative care patients to a hospice or treat them on scene for pain and symptom management.
 As well, in some municipalities, patients with mental health or addictions challenges could be taken to a crisis centre or other community-based setting.

+Call volumes were relatively low at the beginning of the pandemic, Cheeseboro said, with residents nervous to visit the emergency department and fewer traffic accidents with people staying home.

+But as levels returned to normal, hospital capacity was still strained by COVID-19 patients and in December hospital staffing was also under pressure as the Omicron variant infected many hospital workers and sent many more into isolation.

-In early January, Durham Region saw about an hour in which there were essentially no ambulances available to respond to emergencies, a situation called code zero.
+In early January, Durham Region saw about an hour in which there were essentially no ambulances available to respond to emergencies, a situation called code zero, Cheeseboro said.

+"In our previous incidents of code zeros, it might last for like two minutes, so you could have a two-minute window where no ambulances are available, and then suddenly you have six trucks available," he said.

+"But on this on the one particular day ... we had probably about a one-hour window, where in that one-hour window, we were continuously in and out of the code zero capacity."

 Ottawa Paramedic Services experienced 750 instances of code zero in 2021, with offload delays the main cause, Mayor Jim Watson said in a January letter to the health minister about the issue.